How to Deal With Different Types of Tenants

 The most appropriate way of treating your tenant is to view him as your business partner.
-They are a source of your income to you and help you in keeping a constant inflow of cash into your account.
+They are an important source of your income and help you in keeping a constant inflow of cash into your account.
 However, it is important that you find a good tenant who pays the rent on time and does not interrupt this flow of cash.

 The people living in rental apartments move from one house to another and there can be many reasons why they vacate the rental property they were living in.